 - The high-quality memory foam layers provide plenty of space for the sleeper to sink in for deep pressure relief at the shoulders, hips, and lower back.

-- The GravityLux would probably be best-suited for side sleepers or any folks who struggle with arthritis or joint pain.
+- The soft version of the GravityLux would probably be best-suited for side sleepers or any folks who struggle with arthritis or joint pain.

 - For more on this bed, take a peek at my full WinkBed GravityLux mattress review.